Bermuda Underwater Exploration Institute

 Blue Echo Dive

-Living with the Ocean: With the help of sophisticated technology, here you can explore how human beings interact with the ocean and its varied marine life all through the world including in Bermuda.
-There are seven large screens that simulate a section of the ocean and you can navigate to any part of the ocean anywhere in the world and see coral reefs and marine creatures in life-like views.
+Living with the Ocean is another excellent interactive exhibit.
+With the help of sophisticated technology, you can explore how human beings interact with the ocean and its wide range of marine life all throughout the world including in Bermuda.

 Living with the Ocean, BUEI